moliver28/research-handbook/content/handbook/marketing/sales-development/RoE, KPIs and FAQ.md

 **A:** BDRs are no longer listed as the account Owner in Outreach to improve Sales Dev and Sales visibility across all prospects/accounts (excluding PubSec).
 If you want to filter to see just your accounts, please use the ‘BDR Assigned’ field.

 **Q:** A prospect said they were going to buy through our website (known as a Web Direct).
 How can I tell if they did? <br> **A:** SDRs get credit for opportunities where the SDR had meaningful two way communication with a prospect 60 days before they bought GitLab through our website.
 The best way to search for a web direct opportunity is to use [this report](https://gitlab.my.salesforce.com/00O4M000004dkX4).
 First, set the date range to the time you think the prospect would have bought.
 Next, find the opportunity that is tied to your prospect’s account.
-Then follow this process to request SAO credit.
+Then follow the process to request SAO credit.
 Note: Sometimes someone else from your prospect’s company actually made the GitLab purchase, leading to the opportunity being related to them instead